 If the woman is confident that returning to her home will not lead to her physical harm, then listening should include a more systematic review of the violent, controlling patterns in the marriage.
 This information is most helpful when it is specific and written down.
 Then the perpetrator can be confronted according to the requirements of Matthew 18, and made to understand that the church leadership takes domestic violence very seriously and will act to protect his wife even as they seek to minister to him and hold him accountable.

 This is simply staggering in its ignorance of the dynamics of abuse.
 Notice again, if anyone had any doubts, Welch believes that physical violence and harm is the necessary requirement for separation.
 And it’s a temporary separation: he doesn’t make mention of divorce at all in this article.
-(We have noted that CCEF routinely avoids coming out and addressing divorce for abuse).
+(We have noted that CCEF routinely avoids coming out and addressing divorce for abuse.)

 Additionally, Welch makes no recommendation that the victim ought to seek the advice of domestic violence professionals to assess her risk and work out whether it is safe to go home.
 And he doesn’t even mention Safety Planning!
 Welch puts all the risk assessment burden onto the victim herself, which is dangerously bad practice.
-Risk assessment and Safety Planning is something that is best done by DV experts working respectfully and closely with the victim.
+Risk assessment and safety planning is something that is best done by DV experts working respectfully and closely with the victim.

 Welch is also dangerously uninformed about the mentality of abusers.
 He believes that things can be taken care of with Matthew 18, that the church can “minister” to the abuser, and “hold him accountable.”
 Minister to him?
 That means “serve” him.
-Where in God’s Word do we have instruction that a wicked, evil man who has worn the facade of Christianity, all the while wickedly abusing his wife, is to be ministered to?
+Where in God’s Word do we have instruction that a wicked, evil man who has worn the façade of Christianity, all the while wickedly abusing his wife, is to be “ministered to”?
 The abuser is a reviler, and 1 Corinthians 5 instructs that a reviler who profess to be a Christian is to be immediately put out of the church as a scandalous sinner and the church that fails to do this is guilty of arrogance:

 It is actually reported that there is sexual immorality among you, and of a kind that is not tolerated even among pagans, for a man has his father’s wife.
 And you are arrogant!
 Ought you not rather to mourn?
 Let him who has done this be removed from among you.
 For though absent in body, I am present in spirit; and as if present, I have already pronounced judgment on the one who did such a thing.
-When you are assembled in the name of the Lord Jesus and my spirit is present, with the power of our Lord Jesus, you are to deliver this man to Satan for the destruction of the flesh, so that his spirit may be saved in the day of the Lord. … now I am writing to you not to associate with anyone who bears the name of brother if he is guilty of sexual immorality or greed, or is an idolater, reviler, drunkard, or swindler—not even to eat with such a one.
-(1 Corinthians 5:1-5; 11)
+When you are assembled in the name of the Lord Jesus and my spirit is present, with the power of our Lord Jesus, you are to deliver this man to Satan for the destruction of the flesh, so that his spirit may be saved in the day of the Lord.

 The dangerous counsel continues —